yamak/Heimdall/README.md

 ## What is Heimdall
-Heimdall is OP-TEE based live memory forensics application.
+Heimdall is OP-TEE based live memory forensics application which was developed for the requirement of Hacettepe University's 'CMP655-Wireless Networks' Course.
 Because Heimdall is protected by TEE, the integrity of forensics process can not  be broken from non-secure world.
 It is designed for IoT devices that run Linux.
 At the setup phase, all directories in the root file system are scanned by the ElfHasher tool that is designed for Heimdall, and a hash table is created for each 4KB page of each elf file.
 At run time, Heimdall reads all code segments of executables and shared objects(.so files) linked to them page by page by iterating over task_struct objects of Linux kernel and calculates hash function of each page.
 Thus it can check the consistency of an application or detect unregistered executables in the system.
 Because it has a similar task with Heimdall the protector of Asgard, this name was given to this project.